 With best wishes, Roger Shufflebottom

-ACI, Technical Tutor (Editing), Media School, Bournemouth University, Dorset, UK
+ACI, Technical Tutor (Editing), Faculty of Media and Communication, Bournemouth University, Dorset, UK

 +1 to the addition of this fix in Avid.